 - How much length space do you need?

 If you purchased a used vehicle, you should inspect the van and clean the interior of any dust, grime, and rust.

-It is important to clean the van’s interior now because once you install your floors, walls, and ceiling, you won’t have any more access to the van’s metal frame.
+It is essential to clean the van’s interior now because once you install your floors, walls, and ceiling, you won’t have any more access to the van’s metal frame.

-And if you don’t take care of any rust issues now, it may become a larger problem further down the road.
+And if you don’t take care of any rust issues now, it may become a more significant problem further down the road.

 - Sweep the van to get rid of any dust and loose particles.

-- Wipe the van down with warm, soapy water to clear out grime.
+- Wipe the van with warm, soapy water to clear the grime.